hphelion/documentation/cli.nova.install.md

         export NOVA_VERSION=1.1
         export NOVA_REGION_NAME=az-1.region-a.geo-1

-Where the `USERNAME`, `PASSWORD`, and `TENANT_NAME` values are the ones you use to access the HP Public Cloud console.
-You can find the values for these variables on through the [HP Public Cloud Console](https://horizon.hpcloud.com).
+Where the `USERNAME`, `PASSWORD`, and `TENANT_NAME` values are the ones you use to access the HP Helion Public Cloud console.
+You can find the values for these variables on through the [HP Helion Public Cloud Console](https://horizon.hpcloud.com).
 Click the project menu and select *Manage Access Keys* and *Account Info*.

 **Note**: The `NOVA_REGION_NAME` variable in this example is set to communicate with instances in the AZ1 availablilty zone.
 To use other availability zones, insert AZ2 or AZ3 as the variable instead: `az-2.region-a.geo-1` or `az-3.region-a.geo-1`.